adorsys/secure-banking/secure-device-storage/sds-android/README.md

 SecurePreferences.clearAllValues(Context);
 ```

-Everything about the Cryptographic keys such as generating, maintaining and usage is handled internally by the module, so you do not need to worry about it.
+Everything about the cryptographic keys such as generating, maintaining and usage is handled internally by the module, so you do not need to worry about it.

 ### Want to know more:

 These links cover security aspect of the android keystore :
 https://developer.android.com/training/articles/keystore.html#SecurityFeatures
 https://codingquestion.blogspot.de/2016/09/how-to-use-android-keystore-api-with.html
 http://nelenkov.blogspot.de/2012/05/storing-application-secrets-in-androids.html